Water quality in Canadian rivers

 • Pacific Ocean region (1, 2, 3, 4, 5)

-Parts of the Mackenzie River region fall outside of the 16 drainage regions (Figure 9).
-In order to ensure proper coverage of this region in the regional indicator, 14 additional sites were considered: 4 sites in Alberta, 1 site in Saskatchewan and 9 sites in the Northwest Territories.
-These additional sites were not included in the national indicator nor the trend analysis.
+Parts of the Mackenzie River region fall outside of the 16 drainage regions.
+In order to ensure proper coverage in the regional indicator, 14 sites were added: 4 sites in Alberta, 1 site in Saskatchewan and 9 sites in the Northwest Territories.
+These additional sites were not included in the national indicator analysis.
 In the Atlantic Ocean region, the North Shore-Gaspé drainage region is not included in the Freshwater Quality Monitoring and Surveillance program.

 Data used to calculate the indicator includes a selection from a total of around 40 water quality parameters, such as major ions, physical parameters, trace metals, nutrients and pesticides, as well as pH, temperature and hardness, required to calculate certain guidelines.
 Sample timing and frequency are set by monitoring programs and vary among sites.